morotti/qt-quinto/README.md

 * Boost:UBLAS for memory saving (binary variables stored as single bits rather than entire bytes)
 * Qt-related optimizations for faster visual rendering (find hotspots using the visual studio ultimate profiler)

-The current version can solve a 300x300 board (90000x90000 equations aka 8.1 BILLION elements matrix) in less than 1 minute and 1 GB memory, then display in real time the animation before your eyes.
+The current version can solve a 300x300 board (90000x90000 equations aka 8.1 BILLION elements matrix) in less than 1 minute and 1 GB memory, then display the animation before your eyes.

 ## Tools
 ### Build